Paul's 16mm Film Collecting Pages

 Vinegar Syndrome

 Vinegar Syndrome is a breakdown of the acetate base.
 When deterioration occurs, acetic acid vapors are produced, creating a distinctive vinegar aroma.
 The acid produced accelerates the process.
 Keeping the film in a sealed can traps the vapors, accelerating it further.
 Vinegar Syndrome causes the film to warp, shrink and become brittle.
 High humidity and high temperature speed the process.
 I suspect that residual processing chemicals are a significant factor.
 Polyester base film is immune to vinegar syndrome.
-The earlier diacetate film (before the mid 1940s) is less prone to vinegar syndrome, but often emits a camphor or "mothball" smell due to the plasticizers used.
-Agfa stock emits a peculiar odor, which should not be confused with vinegar syndrome.
+The earlier diacetate film (before the mid 1940s) might be slightly less prone to vinegar syndrome, but often emits a camphor or "mothball" smell due to the plasticizers used.
+Agfa-Gevaert stock emits a peculiar odor, which should not be confused with vinegar syndrome.

 Enemies of film: